trinsic-id/v2-sdk/docs/reference/proto/index.md

 <a name="services-trustregistry-v1-GetMemberRequest"></a>

 ### GetMemberRequest
-Request to get a member of the Trust Registry
+Request to get a member of the governance framework

 | Field | Type | Description |